 Intro to STAR: 1 to 2 lessons a week

 Intermediate: 2 to 3 lessons a week

 Senior: 2 to 5 lessons a week

 Choosing the right Coach for your skater is a very important decision.
-Some Coaches excel in the handling of very young children and others are better suited to older skaters.
 All of the Coaches at our Club have been professionally trained to teach and are required to be a Coaching Member in good standing with Skate Canada.
 The choice of Coach is completely at your discretion.
-Please check our website for the biography of each of our coaches to familiarize yourself with our excellent Coaching Staff.
-You should watch each Coach and observe how he/she handles various levels of skaters to get an accurate picture of which Coach would best suit your child.
-You may wish to speak to other parents about the Coaches.
-Keep an open mind, however, when approaching another parent and realize that every skater is different and has different needs regarding a Coach.
-Feel free to approach any Coach to ask questions about their coaching style but please remember to wait until after a session is over.
-You can also check the website for their email addresses and phone numbers.
+Please check our website for the contact information and brief biography of each of our coaches to familiarize yourself with our excellent Coaching Staff.

-Inquire with the Coach of your choice whether he/she has any available time during the session on which your child skates.
-Set up a trial lesson (if possible) to see if your child and the Coach are a good fit.
+Inquire with the Coach of your choice DIRECTLY whether he/she has any available time during the session on which your child skates.
 Inquire about cost and billing procedures and about what to do if your child must miss a lesson.
 All verbal contracts are between you and the Coach.
 The Board of Directors of the Club does not become involved with communication between Coaches and skaters/parents.

 a) Approach the new Coach of choice and inquire whether he/she has any available time.